 Technology and advancement wise there are huge differences between private and NHS aids but other variables can influence the performance of one's chosen aids.

+When people say NHS aids are better what are they comparing against?
 Every person has individual hearing needs and there is typically no one-size hearing aid that fits all.
-This is why it is best to seek the help of an independent audiologist that has access to all top performing aids in the market is accessible and whom implements best clinical audiology practices..
+This is why it is best to seek the help of an independent audiologist that has access to all top performing aids in the market is accessible and whom implements best clinical audiology practices - that includes verification and validation measures.

 Read More: Prices of Hearing Aids at Sonant Hearing